PhilippeR26/Starknet-WalletAccount/doc/walletAPIspec.md

 ```
 ### Behavior :
 - The wallet opens a window to ask if you agree to change the current network in the wallet.
 If you agree, returns `true`.
-- Optional silentMode : if true, the wallet will not show the wallet-unlock UI in case of a locked wallet, nor the dApp-connect UI in case of a non-connected dApp.
+- Optional silent_mode : if true, the wallet will not show the wallet-unlock UI in case of a locked wallet, nor the dApp-connect UI in case of a non-connected dApp.
 If the Wallet is unlocked and the DAPP connected, the wallet shows the change chain UI ; otherwise, the response is an error :
 ```typescript
 interface CHAIN_ID_NOT_SUPPORTED {
   code: 117;